wilsonmar/WebSockets/JMeter.md

-This page introduces you to JMeter in a hands-on way, with concepts pointed out along the way.
+This page introduces you to JMeter in a deeply technical hands-on way, with concepts pointed out along the way.
 (rather than bombarding you with random concepts) Similarities to LoadRunner, Visual Studio, and other similar tools is pointed out along the way.
 PROTIP of "best practices" are noted when appropriate.